Azure/apim-lab/apim-lab/6-analytics-monitoring/analytics-monitoring-6-3-event-hub.md

 # Verify Events are logged in Event Hub

-1. Issue a handful of test Echo API calls from within APIM (e.g. **Get Retrieve Resource** operation).
+1. Issue a handful of test Echo API calls from within Azure API Management (e.g. **Get Retrieve Resource** operation).
 1. In the Azure portal open the Event Hub you created earlier.
 You should see recent events.
 If not, give it a minute, then refresh.

     ![Event Hub APIM events](../../assets/images/event-hub-apim-events.png)

-> What to do with the data that is now in Event Hub is beyond the scope of this lab as this lab primarily focused on APIM to Event Hub integration.
+> What to do with the data that is now in Event Hub is beyond the scope of this lab as this lab primarily focused on Azure API Management to Event Hub integration.